mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Failover-with-Keepalived-and-MaxCtrl.md

 (failover, switchover, rejoin), only one MaxScale instance should be allowed to modify the cluster at any given time.
 This instance should be the one with MASTER Keepalived status.
-MaxScale itself does not know its state, but MaxCtrl (a replacement for MaxAdmin) can set a MaxScale instance to passive mode.
+MaxScale itself does not know its state, but MaxCtrl can set a MaxScale instance to passive mode.
 As of version 2.2.2, a passive MaxScale behaves similar to an active one with the distinction that it won't perform failover, switchover or rejoin.
 Even manual versions of these commands will end in error.
 The passive/active mode differences may be expanded in the future.

 To have Keepalived modify the MaxScale operating mode, a notify script is needed.
 This script is ran whenever Keepalived changes its state.
 The script